Single-qubit Clifford Randomized Benchmarking (CRB)

 Protocol

-The circuit associated to single-qubit CRB is depicted in the figure.
-Each gate \(G_i\) consist of a rotation pulse of the Clifford group combined with a rotation pulse \(P_i\) that depolarize the noise (under markovian assumption).
-The invertion gate \(R\) is efficiently computed from the sequence \(G_lG_{l-1}...G_1\) [2] to get an eigenstate of the measurement basis.
-The success metric is the probability of observing the final determinist state.
+The circuit associated with the single-qubit CRB is shown in the figure.
+Each gate \(G_i\) consists of a rotation pulse of the Clifford group and a rotation pulse \(P_i\) that depolarizes the noise (under the Markovian assumption).
+The inversion gate \(R\) is efficiently computed from the sequence \(G_lG_{l-1}...G_1\) [2] to get an eigenstate of the measurement basis.
+The success metric is the probability of observing the final deterministic state.
 It is estimated for different lengths \(l\) and used to fit the exponential decay function.

 Quantum circuit associated to the single-qubit clifford randomized benchmarking protocol